henriqueleng/shite/README.md

 Change the paths of DESTDIR, SRCDIR, and the mardown processor you wanna use on MARKDOWN.

+An example SRCDIR, that I use is SRCDIR=/home/henri/Source/site.source

 BLOGDIR already includes SRCDIR.

 ### The blog